Following the Professional Standards team’s preliminary work on a complaint, it is referred to an Investigations Panel to consider.

 The role of the Investigations Panel is to look at whether there are issues of unacceptable professional conduct or serious professional incompetence that are sufficiently serious for the architect to have a case to answer at a Professional Conduct Committee (PCC) hearing.

-The Investigations Panel is drawn from an Investigations Pool made up of eight people, a mix of architects and members of the public.
-A Panel of three people from the Investigations Pool will be selected to consider the complaint.
+The Investigations Panel is drawn from an Investigations Pool made up of seven people, a mix of architects and members of the public.
+A Panel of three people from the Investigations Pool will be selected to consider each complaint.
 Of the three people that consider a complaint, one is an architect and the remaining two are members of the public.
 Where necessary, for example if a case is complex or technical, the Panel can ask one of the Board’s solicitors or architect Inquirers to assist them with their investigation.

 After considering the complaint, the Investigations Panel will either: